Who Is The Best Magician of All-time?

 Because of this, I will use decide who I think the best magician of all time is within individual categories; card magicians, stage magicians, mentalists, and whatever comes between.

 If you ask someone on the street to name a magician for you, chances are that they’ll mention either Dynamo, David Blaine, or Criss Angel.
 Penn and Teller might come up a couple of times, and the occasional Harry Houdini.
-These are all great magicians, but there are so many iconic legends in the magic world that the public seem generally unaware of.
+These are all great magicians, but there are so many iconic legends in the magic world that the public seems generally unaware of.

 But if you asked a magician to name the best magician of all time, you’d likely hear the name Dai Vernon from a good majority of them, sometimes referred to lovingly as ‘The Professor’.
 Dai Vernon, also known as the man who ‘fooled Houdini’, was the man who revolutionized card magic.
 He essentially took worn out, inefficient tricks and techniques, and turned them into showstopping pieces.
 He is credited with the invention of many tricks and techniques that are still as strong as ever!
 Even if some say he wasn’t the most technically skilled magician ever, it’s hard to doubt that he changed magic forever.

 The other candidate I considered for this spot is Juan Tamariz, a Spanish magician who has a wacky and eccentric style that putts you at ease until right to the end of his tricks, where he’ll blow you away with an impossible ending.
 He led a new movement of magic that has produced some of the greatest living performers today!

 Other mentions include Dani DaOrtiz, Darwin Ortiz, David Williamson, Tommy Wonder, and Bill Malone.
 Shin Lim is another name I guarantee you’ll be hearing a lot of in the years to come.